 Required Notice: G.S.
-7B-906.1(b)

-- □ The clerk provided fifteen days' notice of the hearing and its purpose to the - $\Box$ parents; - $\Box$ child (if 12 or older); - $\Box$ the child's GAL; - $\Box$ if applicable, the guardian or custodian (including agency with custody); - □ the person providing care for the child unless DSS filed written documentation with the clerk that it sent notice to that person; and - $\Box$ any other person or agency the court specifies.
+7B-906.1(b) □ The clerk provided fifteen days' notice of the hearing and its purpose to the □ parents; □ child (if 12 or older); □ the child's GAL; □ if applicable, the child's guardian or custodian (including agency with custody); □ the person providing care for the child unless DSS filed written documentation with the clerk that it sent notice to that person; and □ any other person or agency the court specifies.
 Required Factors and Findings: G.S.
-7B-906.1(d)

-At every review hearing, the court must consider the following criteria and make written findings of those that are relevant:

-- □ Services that have been offered to prevent the removal or reunite the child with either parent, regardless of whether the child resided with the parent at the time of removal, or with the guardian or custodian from whom the child was removed. - □ Reports on the juvenile's continuation in and the appropriateness of the juvenile continuing to remain in the home of their parent, guardian, or custodian. - □ Reports on visitation and whether there is a need to create, modify, or enforce an appropriate visitation plan in accordance with G.S.
-7B-905.1. - □ Whether efforts to reunite the child with either parent clearly would be unsuccessful or inconsistent with the child's health or safety and need for a safe, permanent home within a reasonable period of time.
-The court must consider reunification efforts regardless of whether the child lived with the parent, guardian, or custodian at the time of the removal. - □ If the court determines efforts would be unsuccessful or inconsistent, the court must schedule a permanency planning hearing within thirty days to address concurrent permanency planning under G.S.
-7B-906.2.
-(The court does not have the authority to order that reunification efforts cease at a review hearing). - □ Reports on placements the child has had, the appropriateness of the child's current placement, and the goals of the child's foster care plan, including the role the current foster parent will play in the planning for the child. - □ If the child is 16 or 17 years old, a report on an independent living assessment and, if appropriate, an independent living plan.
+7B-906.1(d) At every review hearing, the court must consider the following criteria and make written findings of those that are relevant: Services that have been offered to prevent the removal or reunite the child with either parent, regardless of whether the child resided with the parent at the time of removal, or with the guardian or custodian from whom the child was removed.
+Reports on the juvenile's continuation in and the appropriateness of the juvenile continuing to remain in the home of their parent, guardian, or custodian.
+If the court orders that the child be removed from the custody of their parent, guardian, or custodian, a permanency planning hearing must be scheduled within thirty days (unless the review hearing was also scheduled and heard as a permanency planning hearing).
+Reports on visitation and whether there is a need to create, modify, or enforce an appropriate visitation plan in accordance with G.S.
+7B-905.1.
+Whether efforts to reunite the child with either parent clearly would be unsuccessful or inconsistent with the child's health or safety and need for a safe, permanent home within a reasonable period of time.
+The court must consider reunification efforts regardless of whether the child lived with the parent, guardian, or custodian at the time of the removal.
+If the court determines efforts would be unsuccessful or inconsistent, the court does not have the authority to order that reunification efforts cease at a review hearing.
+A permanency planning hearing will need to be held before ordering the cessation of reunification efforts.
+Reports on placements the child has had, the appropriateness of the child's current placement, and the goals of the child's foster care plan, including the role the current foster parent will play in the planning for the child.